SGnawali25/Codepath_Project_1/spotifyData/Read.md

 The following **required** functionality is completed:

-- [ X] **The app includes at least two unique chart developed using the fetched data that tell an interesting story**
+- [X] **The app includes at least two unique chart developed using the fetched data that tell an interesting story**
-- [X ] **Clicking on an item in the list view displays more details about it**
+- [X] **Clicking on an item in the list view displays more details about it**
-- [X ] **Clicking on an item has a direct, unique link to that item's detail view page**
+- [X] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [X ] The site's customized dashboard contains more content that explains what is interesting about the data
+- [X] The site's customized dashboard contains more content that explains what is interesting about the data
-- [X ] The site allows users to toggle between different data visualizations
+- [X] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented:

-* [X ] List anything else that you added to improve the site's functionality!
+* [X] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough